Wenzel/web_monitor/README.md

 ## Periodically make an HTTP request to each site

-the class `Monitor` is a dedicated `thread` and has to role to monitor each website listed in the configuration file and update their status
+The class `Monitor` is a dedicated `thread` and has to role to monitor each website listed in the configuration file and update their status.

-The period is simply implemted in the `run` method :
+The period is simply implemented in the `run` method :

     def run(self)
         while True: